Direct Marketing

 • Make it look like personal correspondence

-• Don’t put sales messages for the sake of something to say
+• Don’t put sales messages for the sake of something to say3.
+Create an offer that’s hard to resist

 • You must MAKE AN OFFER